oorabona/docker-containers/ansible/README.md

-# Docker container for Ansible
+# Ansible built from sources with support for external plugins (Galaxy & Python) 💚

 This container contains latest version (to date) of [Ansible](https://www.ansible.com).

-# What it has inside
+## What it has inside

 Everything needed to run playbooks, with a `docker-entrypoint` shell script which has the following capabilities: